 Speaking out against Rape, Inc.® (SOAR®) runs national awareness, education and prevention programs to empower survivors of sexual violence and enhance the public's understanding and acceptance of rape victims. www.soar99.org/about.html

-SNAP - The Survivors Network of those Abused by Priests US, national support group for women and men abused by religious authority figures. www.snapnetwork.org
+SNAP - The Survivors Network of those Abused by Priests US, national support group for women and men, originally for those abused by religious authority figures but now including all that have suffered child hood abuse from any individual or group. www.snapnetwork.org

 Stop Abuse For Everyone (SAFE) is a human rights organization that provides services, publications, and training to serve those who typically fall between the cracks of domestic violence services: straight men, GLBT victims, teens, and the elderly.
 We promote services for all victims and accountability for all perpetrators. www.safe4all.org

 Stop It Now ! - Stop It Now! prevents the sexual abuse of children by mobilizing adults, families and communities to take actions that protect children before they are harmed.
 Adults engage in respectful, caring behavior with children and other adults to create safe, stable and nurturing relationships for all children.
 Children grow up free of trauma from any form of violence including sexual abuse and exploitation. www.stopitnow.com

 for those who have suffered the trauma of childhood sexual abuse.
 Gives aid and counseling to those in need, educates any who seek information on how to best protect our children and exposes predators and their methods.
 Works with schools, religious groups, civic organizations or in a home full of concerned parents.
 Helps prevent further damage and to offers sevices to those who have already been assaulted by helping them begin the process of healing. www.together-we-heal.org